Adding Reconfiguration to Zielonka's Asynchronous Automata: Conclusion and Discussion

-We study the addition of reconfiguration of communication to Zielonka automata.
+We study the addition of reconfiguration of communication to asynchronous automata.
 We show that in terms of expressiveness, the addition does not change the power of the model: every language recognized distributively by automata with reconfigurable communication can be recognized essentially by the same automata with fixed communication.
+For deterministic automata this also means that the two are bisimilar.
 The same is (obviously) true in the other direction.
-However, the cost of conversion is in disseminating widely all the information and leaving it up to the agents whether to use it or not.
+However, the cost of conversion is in disseminating widely all the information and leaving it up to the processes whether to use it or not.
 We also show that this total dissemination cannot be avoided.
-Agents who do not get access to the full information about the computation become irrelevant and in fact do not participate in the distributed computation.
+Processes who do not get access to the full information about the computation become irrelevant and in fact do not participate in the distributed computation.
+Thus, the conversion leads to an increase in communications that can be avoided with reconfigurability.
+We compute a cost measure for communications and show when reconfigurable automata perform better than their fixed counterpart.